 What can you do?
 Always have a plan B and develop contingency business plans.

 The best way to predict your future is to plan it.

 — Peter Drucker

 As noted by Peter Drucker and others, a prudent plan can be a viable strategy for predicting the future.
 However, plan B is not a prediction of the future—but it can be used as a practical tool for achieving a desired future outcome.

 Plan B is a simple and straightforward use of contingency planning.
 This does not mean that such an approach is widely used in actual practice.
-The failure to use contingency business plans on a regular basis is similar to the initial slow acceptance of using seat belts in cars even though seat belts took very little time or effort to fasten.
-It (using seat belts) was simply not an established habit and it was not always clear how seat belts saved lives.
+The failure to use contingency business plans on a regular basis is similar to the initial slow acceptance of using seat belts in cars, even though seat belts took very little time or effort to fasten.
+It (using seat belts) was simply not an established habit, and it was not always clear how seat belts saved lives.
 That required time and personal adaptation to drive the point home.
-Just like fastening your seat belt, using a plan B approach can and should become habit-forming.
+Just like fastening your seat belt, using a plan B approach can and should become a habit.

 The importance of having goals and strategies seems to be well-known and accepted.
 What is much less common is an awareness that each individual goal and strategy needs to be regularly monitored and revised as necessary.

 Modern-Day Examples of Contingency Planners